15 DIY House Plumbing Tasks Every Homeowner Should Know How to Do

 13. Adjust Water Heater Temperature

 Hot showers too hot?
 Maybe icy cold?
 A simple adjustment of your water heater thermostat should do the trick (and could save you money).
 You’ll usually find the temperature control knob on the front of the water heater near the bottom.
 Above the knob, there should be a small black arrow.
 Simply move the knob to the desired temperature (the EPA recommends 120 degrees).
 On low boys, which may be in your closet, the thermostat will typically be behind a metal panel.
-Simply unscrew it and adjust the knob (it may just be a dial that you’ll need to use a flat head screwdriver to adjust).
+Simply unscrew it and adjust the knob (it may just be a dial that you’ll need to use a flathead screwdriver to adjust).

 14. Fix a Leaking Washing Machine Hose

 That water coming out from under the washing machine means you have a leaky hose.
 Hoses can wear themselves out every couple of years, cracking and splitting.
 To repair the hose, disconnect the appliance and shut off the water.
-Unplug external hoses to the washing machine and be ready to soak up some water with a towel.
+Unplug the external hoses to the washing machine and be ready to soak up some water with a towel.
 Then, connect your new hoses back into the machine.
 Make sure the cold and hot water connections are correct.
 Screw the other end of the hoses to the water supply and voila!

 15. Replace Toilet Insides